jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_simplex_install_kubernetes.rst

         system interface-datanetwork-assign ${NODE} <sriov1-if-uuid> ${DATANET1}

-   * To enable using |SRIOV| network attachments for the above interfaces in Kubernetes hosted application containers:
+   * **For Kubernetes Only:** To enable using |SRIOV| network attachments for the above interfaces in Kubernetes hosted application containers:

      * Configure the Kubernetes |SRIOV| device plugin.